MiguelLamas/library/README.md

-PERN LIBRARY APP
+# PERN LIBRARY APP

-## Develop a basic PERN stack application to help me learn to deploy with Render.
+## Developed this basic PERN stack application to help me learn to deploy with Render.

 Tech Used:
 - React